notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 ---
-title: "Timestamping"
+title: "Timestamps"
-description: "How to sign and verify artifacts in OCI-compliant registries with trusted timestamps"
+description: "How to sign and verify artifacts in OCI-compliant registries using trusted timestamps"
 type: docs
 weight: 9
 ---

-TODO: Add timestamping basic and diagram
+In the X.509 Public Key Infrastructure (PKI) system, digital signatures must be generated within the certificate's validity period, as expired certificates compromise the signature's trustworthiness.
+The [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) standard defines the internet X.509 PKI Time-Stamp Protocol (TSP), where a trusted timestamp is issued by a trusted third party acting as a Time Stamping Authority (TSA).
+These trusted timestamps extend the trust of signatures created within certificate validity, enabling successful signature verification even after certificates have expired.
+Since Notation v1.2.0 release, Notation supports for RFC 3161 compliant timestamps.

-This guide describes how to sign and verify artifacts in OCI ([Open Container Initiative](https://github.com/opencontainers)) compliant registries with trusted timestamps.
+This guide describes how to sign and verify artifacts in OCI ([Open Container Initiative](https://github.com/opencontainers)) compliant registries using trusted timestamps.
 Artifacts in OCI-compliant registries can be container images or other artifacts such as Software Bill of Materials (SBOM).

 ## Prerequisites